The holidays are cruel to our stomachs. Rich, fattening, sugar laden foods tempt us to overeat and we end up with bloated, upset stomachs.

 Dr. Reena Chokshi, a gastroenterologist at the UConn Health Center, has some tips on how to break that holiday tradition and enjoy the festive fare without the tummy troubles.

-This video is not supported by your browser at this time.6 Tips to Prevent Heartburn and Upset Stomach During the Holidays
+6 Tips to Prevent Heartburn and Upset Stomach During the Holidays

 - Make trade-offs.
 If what you really love is your mother's stuffing, go ahead and have a second helping.
 But decide not to have second helpings of the potatoes, and the pie.

 - Compensate.
 If you know that you'll be eating a lot of fatty food at holiday parties this week, compensate by healthy eating at lunch.
 High-fiber vegetables and grains will help keep your GI tract on track.

 - Eat consciously.
 You don't want to dip your hand absent-mindedly into every bowl of candy you come across.

 - Eat slowly.
 It will help the stomach empty better and suppress the appetite.
 You won't want to overeat as much if you eat slowly.